Folklore, Rumors (or Rumours) & Urban Myths

-Interfering with Development and Aid/Relief Efforts, and Government Initiatives
+Interfering with Development & Aid/Relief Efforts, & Government Initiatives

 Since 2004, I have been gathering and sharing both examples of this phenomena, and recommendations on preventing folklore, rumors and urban myths from interfering with development and aid/relief efforts and government initiatives.